 Sec.
 55. Conductive Learning Center

-Provides funds to support operational costs of the conductive education model for children and adults with neuromotor disabilities at the Conductive Learning Center located at Aquinas College.
+Provides funds to support operational costs of the conductive education model for children and adults with neuromotor disabilities at the Conductive Learning Center operating in cooperation with Aquinas College.

 Sec.
-56. ISD Special Education Millage Equalization
+56. ISD Special Education Millage Equalization and Incentive